How to use FloLaunch 2.0

 Step 1 – How to Install FloLaunch 2.0

-You can download FloLaunch 2.0 plugin on our website Plugin Page.
+You can download the FloLaunch 2.0 plugin here.

 Once the ZIP file with the Plugin components has been downloaded, proceed to upload the Plugin to your website.

-When you download any plugin, you will receive it in a ZIP File. (in some cases, your webs browser may unzip the file automatically.
-If this happens, you will need to zip it back up in order to upload your site)
+When you download any plugin, you will receive it in a ZIP File (in some cases, your web browser may unzip the file automatically.
+If this happens, you will need to zip it back up in order to upload your site).

 Step 2 – Compatibility checker